-- 7.2 The Revised Preferred Strategy is comprised of two specific strategy options that that adhere to policy considerations outlined in Future Wales, namely Strategy Option 4 Metro Investment Focus (Future Wales Policy 12 Regional Connectivity, Policy 36 South East Metro), and Strategy Option 5 Town Centre First (Future Wales Policy 6 Town Centre First) - 7.3 The Metro Investment Focus requires that development be located to maximise the benefits from investment into the Metro and the potential for modal shift to sustainable transport.
-To do this development will need to be located close to sustainable transport links, primarily the major bus and rail stations across the County Borough.
+The Preferred Strategy is heavily influenced by two specific strategy options that that adhere to policy considerations outlined in Future Wales, namely Option 4 - Metro Investment Focus (Future Wales Policy 12 - Regional Connectivity, Policy 36 - South East Metro), and Option 5 - Town Centre First (Future Wales Policy 6 - Town Centre First)

+The Metro Investment Focus requires that development be located close to sustainable transport links, primarily the major bus and rail stations across the County Borough.
 The rail stations within the County Borough are located on the Rhymney Valley Line, which runs up the western side of the County Borough from Caerphilly to Rhymney, and the Ebbw Vale Line that runs up the eastern side of the County Borough from Risca through to Newbridge and Crumlin.
 It should be noted that Blackwood is not located on a rail line and Nelson, whilst on the Cwmbargoed line, does not have passenger services.
 However, both have bus centres that would include them within the metro focus.
-In addition to these two centres, Bargoed and Caerphilly also have bus stations. - 7.4 The Town Centre First Policy seeks to locate development within and close to existing towns and cities across the region.
-In terms of the County Borough this means looking to locate development close to, or within the County Borough's Principal and Local Settlements in the first instance.
-It should be noted, however, that these settlements have significant constraints that limit the amount of development that they could reasonably be expected to accommodate.
-The levels of growth identified in the Revised Preferred Strategy means that sites for development will also need to be identified in other settlements but located in the best locations in terms of the Metro and town centre focuses.
-Evidence base Document PS3 Settlement Role, Function and Sustainability Analysis identifies residential centres that are suitable for accommodating growth in line with the strategy and residential centres that are not suitable for accommodating growth.
-Development sites outside of the Principal and Local Settlements will be targeted to the residential centres that can accommodate growth. - 7.5 The Principal and Local Settlements all have rail or major bus stations, with the exception of Bedwas which is in close proximity to Caerphilly, and, as such, both options indicate a requirement to identify new growth and development in proximity to those centres.
-In addition, new growth will also be located in residential settlements that, due to their location and proximity to sustainable transport and the Principal and Local Settlements, are suitable for accommodating growth.
+In addition to these two centres, Bargoed and Caerphilly also have bus stations.

+The Town Centre First Policy seeks to locate development within and close to existing towns and cities across the region.
+In terms of the County Borough this translates to locating development in close proximity to both the County Borough's Principal Town Centres and its Local Centres.

+The Principal Town Centres and the Local Centres all have rail or major bus stations, with the exception of Bedwas which is in close proximity to Caerphilly, and, as such, both options indicate a requirement to identify new growth and development in proximity to those centres.

-7.6 Normally the plan would identify strategy areas within which certain levels of growth and development would be expected.
-However, the linear nature of the metro stations and the distribution of the Principal and Local Settlements do not lend themselves to forming cohesive spatial strategy areas.
-Consequently, the Revised Preferred Strategy does not identify spatial strategy areas within the County Borough.
+Normally the plan would identify strategy areas within which certain levels of growth and development would be expected.
+However, the linear nature of the metro stations and the distribution of the Principal and Local centres do not lend themselves to forming cohesive spatial strategy areas.
+Consequently the Preferred Strategy does not identify spatial strategy areas within the County Borough.